‘I Want To Tell You A Story’: In Memory Of Max Bygraves

 In 1982, Max was awarded an OBE, but described himself as ‘just an ordinary Cockney bloke who made it’.

 We were proud to mark Max’s 70th birthday with a celebratory lunch in 1993.
 Max emigrated to Queensland, Australia from Bournemouth in 2005 with his wife Blossom.
-Max had been suffering from Alzheimer’s disease and had been cared for by his daughter, Christine, since his wife passed away last year.
+Max had Alzheimer’s disease and had been cared for by his daughter, Christine, since his wife passed away last year.

 Everyone at Variety including the Chief Barker, Keith Andrews, would like to pass on our thoughts and condolences to Max’s family and friends.